pm-cui/voltageFaultInjection/README.md

 - Runs an infinite loop, counting from 0 to 3.
 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly.png
 - Outputs via USB to laptop's terminal (Subjected to change due to capacitors)
+- JP5's Jumper to connect the 2 leftmost Pins.
+- JP6 to be removed

 ### P&N MOSFET
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.